aldy505/generate-passphrase-id/README.md

 It's working.
 But still it's a work in progress.

 The code is close to node [generate-password](https://github.com/brendanashworth/generate-password) repo.
-But this is for a passphrase, with English language.
+But this is for a passphrase, with Indonesian language.

 ProtonMail has a [decent article](https://protonmail.com/blog/protonmail-com-blog-password-vs-passphrase/) explaining about password vs passphrase.

 Is this secure?
 Yes.
 I don't use `Math.floor`, I used the `crypto` module.

 Why is this repo heavy?
-I'm using [sindresorhus' word-list repo](https://github.com/sindresorhus/word-list) for fetching the English word list.
+I'm using scraped words list from KBBI for fetching the Indonesian word list.
 If you have a better idea/workaround for this, feel free to open up an issue and file a PR!
 I'll gladly accept any feedbacks.

 ## Installation
 ```bash